-Welcome to the web site of poet Gerry Cambridge.
+Welcome to the web site of the Scottish poet Gerry Cambridge.

 Read poems from his published books and examples of his prose, both literary and autobiographical, which have appeared in numerous periodicals.
 There are also a few samples of Cambridge's natural history photography and an ongoing gallery of pictures featuring writers, poets, musicians and artists.
 Some of his more specialist natural history images can be seen here.